architect/arc.codes/src/shared/en/aws/intro-limits.md

 The cloud has its limits.
 And `arc` itself is an abstraction with deliberate constraints.
 Whether we label them *constraints* or *limits*, they are **trade-offs** you need to be aware of when designing your software architecture for cloud functions.

 Sometimes things with the cloud just fail, and you might not get a useful error.
-This means: one _must_ consider retries &mdash; including manual retrys &mdash; where you create / destroy / recreate infra workflows (and, accordingly, `.arc` workflows are built to be run and re-run).
+This means: one _must_ consider retries &mdash; including manual retries &mdash; where you create / destroy / recreate infra workflows (and, accordingly, `.arc` workflows are built to be run and re-run).

 We call this situation *immutable infrastructure* to feel better! &#128150;